 The only major difference is the different spawn point, which is inside a wall.

 ID 0D Act 1

 Crashes on entry, presumably before the title card even loads.
-This zone uses Angel Island graphics (which are non-existent in S&K) as a placeholder, which is one of the reasons the Act crashes.
+This Zone uses Angel Island graphics (which are non-existent in Sonic & Knuckles) as a placeholder, which is one of the reasons the Act crashes.
 The only thing this Act is ever used for is giving Hidden Palace its own title card.
-In Sonic 3, this zone has its own unique ring layout, possibly suggesting it was something entirely different at one point in development.
+In Sonic 3, this Zone has its own unique ring layout, possibly suggesting it was something entirely different at one point in development.
 For reference, ID 0D Act 2 is the ending sequence for Sonic.